-But overall, the main issue for manufacturing is keeping the excess moisture in the air at a minimum so that it doesn’t interfere with the final product.
+Overall, the main issue for manufacturing is keeping the excess moisture in the air at a minimum.
+This will mean it won’t interfere with the final products quality.
 If it does, it can cost manufacturing companies thousands in ruined merchandise and work.

 All of these small issues can quickly snowball into big problems for manufacturers on tight deadlines.
 So rather than wait for these issues to come about, they need to install a humidity solution to prevent them.